-A reciprocating air compressor is a positive displacement mechanical device that relies on a cylinder and crankshaft-driven piston to produce compressed air.
-An unloader valve is one of the many small but essential parts and components that ensure the effective, efficient operation of a reciprocating compressor.
+A reciprocating air compressor is a positive displacement mechanical device that uses a cylinder and crankshaft-driven piston to produce compressed air.
+An unloader valve is a small and essential part that ensures the effective, efficient operation of a reciprocating compressor.

-The type of unloader valve found in an air compressor depends on the machine’s make and size.
+An air compressor’s valve type depends on the machine’s make and size.
 Some operate via a toggle switch on the side of the unit’s pressure switch.
 Others have an integral valve installed under the pressure switch.

 What Is the Purpose of an Unloader Valve?

-When the motor attempts to restart, the air trapped inside the cylinder generates a load that makes it more challenging to execute the task.
-By venting the air, the unloader valve reduces the load over the piston, facilitating the restarting process.
+When the motor tries to restart, the trapped air produces a load that restricts its ability to switch on.
+By venting the air, the unloader valve minimizes the load across the piston, which encourages the repowering process.

 Where Is the Unloader Valve Located?

-If you own a smaller reciprocating air compressor, you’ll likely find the unloader valve mounted on or inside the pressure switch.
+Unloader valves are located on top of or inside the pressure switch in smaller reciprocating air compressors.
 When the switch shuts the compressor off, it actuates the valve.
-A small tube or pipe runs from the check valve, a device that keeps the entire tank from draining, to the unloader valve.
+A small tube or pipe runs from the check valve — a device that keeps the entire tank from draining — to the unloader valve.

-A larger air compressor often features a more sizeable unloader valve controlled by air pressure emanating from a smaller pilot valve.
+A larger air compressor usually contains a larger unloader valve.
+It’s controlled by air pressure that’s released from a smaller pilot valve.
 In this arrangement, the valve typically sits next to the compressor.

 How Does an Unloader Valve Work?

-When the air pressure inside the compressor’s tank reaches the pressure switch’s cut out pressure (the point when air is no longer delivered), the switch automatically trips off and interrupts the power supply to the motor.
-This process causes the unloader valve to open and vent the accumulated air.
+When the air pressure within the compressor tank arrives at the point where it cannot deliver any more air, the valve switch automatically disrupts the power supply to the motor.
+After the power supply turns off, the unloader valve opens and vents the accumulated air.